allpix-squared/allpix-squared/src/modules/ElectricFieldReader/README.md

 ### Parameters for model `mesh`
 * `file_name` : Location of file containing the meshed electric field data.
 * `field_mapping`: Description of the mapping of the field onto the pixel cell.
 Possible values are `FULL`, indicating that the map spans the full 2D plane and the field is centered around the pixel center, `HALF_TOP` or `HALF_BOTTOM` indicating that the field only contains only one half-axis along `y`, `HALF_LEFT` or `HALF_RIGHT` indicating that the field only contains only one half-axis along `x`, or `QUADRANT_I`, `QUADRANT_II`, `QUADRANT_III`, `QUADRANT_IV` stating that the field only covers the respective quadrant of the 2D pixel plane.
 In addition, the `FULL_INVERSE` mode allows loading full-plane field maps which are not centered around a pixel cell but the corner between pixels.
 * `field_scale` : Scale of the electric field in x- and y-direction.
 This parameter allows to use electric fields for fractions or multiple pixels.
 For example, an electric field calculated for a quarter pixel cell can be used by setting this parameter to `0.5 0.5` (half pitch in both directions) while a field calculated for four pixel cells in y and a single cell in x could be mapped to the pixel grid using `1 4`.
-Defaults to `1.0 1.0`.
+By default, the scaling factors are calculated from the physical extent of the field stated in the field file.

 ### Parameters for model `custom`
 - `field_functions` : Single equation (for a field vector along the `z` axis only) or array of three equations (for the three